Basir-ku/Sales-report/README.md

 1. Get the total quantity sales report over the 2013 – 2016 year
 2. Total profits made by company during time period and also can get the profit by individual year.
-3. A slicer is added here by which you could fitter thorough employee to see their performance e.g., e how many items they sold to make money for the company.
+3. A slicer is added here by which you could fitter thorough employee to see their performance e.g., how many items they sold to make money for the company.
 4. At this stage, I added the items (mainly dry and chiller products) they sold to observe individual items sold in each year.
 5. Finally, added a table with details sales transaction which allows to see examples of sales based on selection.